michaelrice/rjFacts/README.md

 #RJFacts

 ## Info
 RJ Facts is a simple grails app that powers a site where you can find facts about RJ.
+These facts are internet facts.
+Much like Chuck Norris or Mr T facts.

 ## Usage
 This app can be deployed directly as is and will create a user via the Bootstrap.groovy file named "hero" with an Apikey of ""